1technophile/OpenMQTTGateway/docs/use/ble.md

 ## Setting the time between BLE scans and force a scan (available with HA discovery)

-If you want to change the time between readings you can change the interval by MQTT. `adaptivescan` parameter needs to be `false` for the `interval` change to be taken into account.
 Example if you want the BLE to scan every 66 seconds:

 `mosquitto_pub -t home/OpenMQTTGateway/commands/MQTTtoBT/config -m '{"interval":66000}'`